PRESTO TAP OFFS

 FEATURE 01

-Never miss a tap off with real-time reminders
+Never miss a tap off with real-time trip tracking and reminders

 I explored different displays before deciding on a widget, for its ability to customize and deliver instant updates without requiring riders to open the app.